HDF-NI/hdf5.node/readme.md

 A node module for reading/writing the HDF5 file format.
+Unlike other languages that wrap hdf5 API's this interface takes advantage of the compatibility of V8 and HDF5.
+The result is a direct map to javascript behavior with the least amount of data copying and coding tasks for the user.
+Hopefully you won't need to write yet another layer in your code to accomplish your goals.

 ```javascript
 var hdf5 = require('hdf5');